SohamGovande/pneumonia-detection-with-vision-transformer/README.md

 ## Acknowledgements

-- Special thanks to the creators and maintainers of the Vision Transformer (ViT) architecture.
+- Thanks to [Aladdin persson](https://github.com/aladdinpersson) for his tutorial on [How to deal with Imbalanced Datasets in PyTorch - Weighted Random Sampler Tutorial](https://www.youtube.com/watch?v=4JFVhJyTZ44)
-- The dataset used in this project is from [provide dataset source].
+- The dataset used in this project is from [Chest X-Ray Images (Pneumonia)](https://www.kaggle.com/datasets/lasaljaywardena/pneumonia-chest-x-ray-dataset) .